 Global mission can mean bringing a global perspective to your community in the U.S. and Canada, in addition to going out into the world.
-Here are some ways you can get involved in mission in the U.S. and Canada:
+Here are some ways you can get involved in mission in the U.S. and Canada.

-TheMissionary Relationship Program matches Regions in the Disciples of Christ and Conferences in the UCC along with their member congregations with missionaries worldwide.
-By developing a relationship with a missionary, a UCC Conference or Disciples Region can personalize global mission, focus on new ways of being in mission, develop international understanding, and provide a caring church community for a missionary.
+The Mission Relationship Program matches Regions, Conferences, and congregations with mission co-workers worldwide.
+Developing a relationship with a mission co-worker can help churches personalize global mission, focus on new ways of being in mission, develop international understanding, and provide a caring church community for a mission co-worker.

+As the relief, refugee, and development mission fund of the Christian Church (Disciples of Christ), Week of Compassion works with partners to alleviate suffering throughout the world.
 Through Week of Compassion, North American Disciples reach out in the name of Christ to provide emergency and long-term assistance to people in the aftermath of natural and human catastrophes, respond with help, hope and hospitality to people who have been uprooted and displaced from their homelands, support self-help programs of development and rehabilitation that empower people and communities, and encourage and support volunteer groups in "hands-on" mission and service opportunities.
 Disciples through WOC participate with Christians in nine other Protestant denominations in One Great Hour of Sharing, thus multiplying the effectiveness and extent of our witness many times over.